avocadoboi/solar-system-project/notes.md

 In this paper the authors present results from the re-analysises of the plasma measurement data from Titan flyby by Voyager 1 in 1980, using new (at the time) models.

 ## Titan's exosphere and its interaction with Saturn's magnetosphere -- Iannis Dandouras, et al (2008)
-This paper analyses the data from the magnetosphere imaging instrument (MIMI) and the ion and neutral mass spectrometer instrument on the Cassini spacecraft relating to Titan's exosphere and its interactions with Saturn's magnetosphere.
+This paper analyses the data relating to Titan's exosphere and its interactions with Saturn's magnetosphere from the magnetosphere imaging instrument (MIMI) and the ion and neutral mass spectrometer (INMS) on the Cassini spacecraft.

+Titan is the second largest moon in the solar system and is the only moon with an atmosphere as thick as Earth's.
+The Saturn Orbit Insertion occurred in July 2004 (and this is when Cassini started orbiting Saturn and making observations of it).
+The study of Titan was one of the primary objectives of the mission.

 Because Titan has no significant intrinsic magnetic field to deflect the oncoming plasma flow, the atmosphere interacts directly with it, giving rise to many complex phenomena.
 For example, energetic ions from Saturn's magnetosphere undergo charge-exchange collisions with slow neutral atoms in Titan's upper atmosphere and produce ENAs.
-These ENAs are imaged by the MIMI on Cassini from afar, while the ion and neutral mass spectrometer instrument does measurements directly inside the exosphere.
-The reason why neutral atoms are imaged as a proxy for energetic charged particles is because neutral particles are not affected by electromagnetic fields and follow paths similar to those that photons would take.
+These ENAs were imaged by the MIMI on Cassini from afar, while the ion and neutral mass spectrometer instrument performed measurements directly inside the exosphere.
+The reason why neutral atoms were imaged as a proxy for energetic charged particles is because neutral particles are not affected by electromagnetic fields and follow paths similar to those that photons would take.
+The reaction describing a charge-exchange collision is \ce{X+ + Y -> X_{ENA} + Y+}, where \ce{X+} is the energetic ion, \ce{Y} is the colliding cold neutral atom, \ce{X_{ENA}} is the resulting energetic neutral atom, and \ce{Y+} is the ionized particle.

-Titan is the second largest moon in the solar system and is the only moon with an atmosphere as thick as Earth's.
-The Saturn Orbit Insertion occurred in July 2004 (and this is when Cassini started orbiting Saturn and making observations of it).
+The article presents images from the MIMI showing ENA fluxes in Titan's exosphere, very cool.

+From the in-situ measurements by the INMS it has been deduced that the exobase is located at about 1425 km altitude and that it has a temperature of 149 K.

 ## Titan’s interaction with the Saturnian magnetosphere -- Leonardo H. Regoli (2016)
 PHD thesis.
 I (björn) think we use this as a source sparingly if at all in the report and instead go to primary sources when possible.
 But it is useful for us to learn and get a picture of the subject.